 As a result of taking this Yoga for Arthritis teacher training program, participants will be able to:

 Yoga for Arthritis Trainings Explained with Dr. Steffany Moonaz

 *All students must be a registered yoga teacher to attend Yoga for Arthritis teacher trainings.

-This training program qualifies yoga teachers to safely and effectively impart rigorously researched yoga practices, with individually-tailored modifications, to those with arthritis and its related conditions.
+The Yoga for Arthritis Teacher Training Program qualifies yoga teachers to safely and effectively impart rigorously researched yoga practices, with individually-tailored modifications, to those with arthritis and its related conditions.

-Level II Teacher Intensive
+YFA Level II Mentorship

 40 YA Credits - 40 IAYT Credits | 10 contact hours, 30 non-contact hours -in New York City, it can be completed as 40 contact hours

 The Yoga for Arthritis mentorship program allows you to move into the field and apply the techniques you learned in YFA training with feedback.
 It includes 40 hours of supervised teaching (to students with arthritis) including 6 hours of required mentoring.
 Alternatively, up to 10 of the 40 teaching hours can be completed through forging clinical relationships and/or writing up a case study/series (all of which will be mentored).
 Supervision must be with a Yoga for Arthritis Teacher Trainer and can take place in-person or remotely.
 Mentors are paid by mentees and provide an invaluable one on one learning experience to expand your skills as a teacher.
 If you are a YFA Level I teacher, and are interested in moving forward with mentorship, please click below to find all materials needed to move forward.